 How many days to spend in Da Nang?
 Depending on what you plan to do in Da Nang will affect how long your want to spend there.
 Personally, I would stay 2 full days in the main city of Da Nang, but then do another 4 or so days in the nearby city of Hoi An.

 How far in advance do I need to book tickets?
 It is recommended you book tickets in advance to ensure you can travel with a reputable, clean and safe company.
 You should try for at least a week in advance to be safe.
 Though if you are not worried about this then you can probably just book the day before.

 Booking through Baolau or 12.Go Asia is perfect for over those busy periods as you can book when you haven’t even arrived in the country yet!
 This means you can relax knowing all the planning is taken care of.

 This advice isn’t valid during the high season between November to January, weekends, and especially on the Vietnamese New Year (Tet).
 During these times you will want to book at least 4 weeks in advance and expect a very full bus, train, or flight.

 Where To Stay In Da Nang?

-You will have plenty of choices when deciding where to stay in Da Nang.
-No matter your budget or the type of traveler you are there is something to fit all needs.
+You will have plenty of choices when deciding where to stay.
+Whether you are a digital nomad and looking to live in Da Nang for a while or simply visiting on a holiday, whatever your budget or the type of traveler you are there is something to fit all needs.
 Whether you want an affordable hostel, welcoming guesthouse, or luxury hotel.